Looks like your cart is empty. Compare Travel Backpacks

 Other backpack makers spray or glue a water-resistant coating to the back of their fabrics.
 These coatings are effective in the short term but eventually wear off when exposed to the elements.

 A travel backpack should be your trusted companion for years to come.
 You shouldn't have to buy a new bag just because the spray-on waterproofing flaked off.

 Traditional fabrics can also have durability issues.
 Even ripstop nylon, a common backpack fabric, develops holes.
 Once those holes start, they’ll keep growing.
 If your backpack tears at the seams when you're on the other side of the world, that’s a problem.

 To find the waterproofness and durability we wanted, we had to look outside traditional backpack fabrics.
 We found our answer in sailcloth technology.

-Instead of one layer with a water-resistant coating, our sailcloth is made of four layers.
+Outbreaker's X-Ply sailcloth is made of four layers for durability and weather resistance.
 The layers are (from outer to inner):